Feo's Stuff HORROR / THRILLER

 NOT JUST ANY CAR, BUT...
 THE CAR!

-Well there's this car, see?
-It looks REALLY BITCHIN'!
-That's because it was designed by the late California Car Customizer George Barris (The BATMOBILE [TV & Movies], The MUNSTER COACH [TV], The GREEN HORNET's car [TV], K.I.T.T. from NIGHTRIDER [TV], JURASSIC PARK's Ford Explorers) who is one of only two people I can think of that were Custom Car heroes of my childhood.
-George designed the car like he designs all his cars, with an artistry that brings out a real identity in the vehicle.
-THE CAR looks cool sure, but it also conveys threat.
+That's because it was designed by California Car Customizer George Barris (The BATMOBILE [TV & Movies], The MUNSTER COACH [TV], The GREEN HORNET's car [TV], K.I.T.T. from NIGHTRIDER [TV], JURASSIC PARK's Ford Explorers) who is one of only two people I can think of that were Custom Car heroes of my childhood.
+George designed the car like he designs all his cars, with an artistry that brings out a real identity in the vehicle: His car designs make the auto go from a prop to a character in the story.
+The Car looks cool sure, but more than that, it conveys threat.
 In its smooth almost-but-not-quite identifiable Detroit lines is the heavy feel of a predator.

 Rounding out the cast, we have: